Performative Learning Theory: Related Work, Limitations and Outlook

-This article revealed an explicit trade-off between changing the world and learning from it: The more a model affects data, the less is to be learned from it.
+\textbf{Limitations and General Discussion:} This article revealed an explicit trade-off between changing the world and learning from it: The more a model affects data, the less is to be learned from it.
 We further showed that so-changed samples can still be useful in estimating the performative shifts out of sample under natural assumptions, giving rise to a \textit{practical take-away:} If you retrain under performativity, combine the initial model and the information from all performatively shifted samples to get the tightest generalization bound, i.e., the best guarantee for out-of-sample application of your model under performativity.
 On a more principled level, our bounds show that generalizing in a performative world is hard for two reasons: Not only can the population invalidate your predictions (\textit{self-negation}), the sample might also deceive you by doing the exact opposite and confirm your predictions (\textit{self-fulfilling}), effectively creating an empirical echo chamber.
-Our bounds require Cond.~\ref{cond:loss-lipschitz-convex}--\ref{ass-cont-diff-feat-param} from the original PP framework \citep{perdomo2020performative,brown2022performative}.
-Cond.~\ref{cond:loss-lipschitz-convex} (strongly convex loss) is arguably restrictive.
+Our bounds require Conditions~\ref{cond:loss-lipschitz-convex}--\ref{ass-cont-diff-feat-param} from the original PP framework \citep{perdomo2020performative,brown2022performative}.
+Condition~\ref{cond:loss-lipschitz-convex} (strongly convex loss) is arguably restrictive.
 For tighter bounds, we even need that $\mathcal{F}$ contains at least one $f_0$ that is Lipschitz.
-However, we emphasize that these assumption refer to something (loss and model class) we have complete control over.
+However, we emphasize that these assumption refer to something (loss and model class) we have control over.
 In other words, they are \textit{verifiable}.
-Their strength allows to abstain from specific assumptions on unknown $\mathrm{Tr}$, a population quantity we have no control over and whose properties we can only estimate.
+Their strength allows us to abstain from specific assumptions on unknown $\mathrm{Tr}$, which we have no control over and whose properties we can only estimate.